 Each school district offers a unique mix of programs to its students and parents, and each district has a mix of funding to support these programs.
 Consequently, ATF recommended programs and fund allocation differ for each district.
-In 2022, most district funding requests are reduced as compared to prior years due to carryover related to the global pandemic.
+In 2023, districts have planned funding requests for a fully in-person school year.